senecajs/seneca-web/README.md

 * `options` - optional.
 Additional options

+  * `middleware` - object. default: null.
+Provide middleware functions that can be called prior the request handler.

   * `parseBody` - boolean. default: true.
 If a body parser has not been provided using `express` or `connect`, `seneca-web` will attempt to parse the body.
 This will not work if `body-parser` has already been used on the app.
 To disable this behavior, pass `{options: {parseBody: false}}` to the plugin options.

 ```js